-Camano Island Fire and Rescue met the department's standard of the first engine response time.
-The overall response/travel time for the first fire engine to arrive when responding to a fire suppression incident was nine minutes and nine seconds (9:09).
-Response times exceed the department's "goal" due to long distances traveled from station to emergency scene and the area from which resources respond.
+Camano Island Fire and Rescue's overall response/travel time for the first fire engine to arrive when responding to a fire suppression incident was nine minutes and forty-eight seconds (9:48).
+Response times are affected due to long distances traveled from station to emergency scene and the area from which resources respond.